radian-software/straight.el/README.md

 There are [some complications][org] with installing Org at the moment.
 However, they are not hard to work around.

+## FAQ
+### The wrong version of my package was loaded

+To explain this problem, let us consider a concrete example.
+In [this issue][eglot-issue], a user found that the code

+    (straight-use-package 'company-lsp)
+    (straight-use-package 'eglot)

+sometimes resulted in runtime errors because an old version of Flymake was being used.

+The root problem here is that you want the most recent version of Flymake to be installed by `straight.el`, but Emacs also ships an older version, and that older version is getting loaded instead.

+The older version will be loaded if `(require 'flymake)` (or similar) is invoked before `straight.el` has made Flymake available (by means of `(straight-use-package 'flymake)` or similar).
+But why would `straight.el` not make Flymake available?

+The only way that `straight.el` knows to make Flymake available is if either you manually invoke `straight-use-package` in your init-file, or if one of the packages that you request in your init-file declares Flymake as a dependency.
+Now, any package that uses Flymake ought to declare it as a dependency.
+Thus, there should be no way for a package to load the Emacs-provided version of Flymake.
+However, sometimes package authors overlook this problem (it does not always cause an error, and sometimes package authors do not test exhaustively enough).

+In this case, the problem was that `company-lsp` declared a dependency on `lsp-mode`, and `lsp-mode` used Flymake without declaring a dependency on `flymake`.
+There are two ways to work around the
+problem:

+* (Preferable) Fix `lsp-mode` to declare a dependency on `flymake`.
+* (Workaround) Manually invoke `(straight-use-package 'flymake)` before `(straight-use-package 'flymake)`.

+If you test this yourself, you might find it difficult to reproduce the problem.
+That is because there is only an issue when Flymake is actually loaded, and this doesn't necessarily happen when invoking `(straight-use-package 'company-lsp)` *unless* `straight.el` needs to rebuild the relevant packages (which includes byte-compilation, which sometimes means actually loading dependencies).
+Keep this in mind when testing.

+See [this issue][suppress-built-in-issue] for discussion about ways of mitigating the bad UX of this situation.

 ## Conceptual overview